callumaperry/phiengine/README.md

 2. **Read the docs** - Check `docs/` for detailed technical information
 3. **Review benchmarks** - See `benchmarks/` for validation results
 4. **Integrate** - Use the patterns above in your own projects

+## Patent & IP Status

+PHI Engine's core golden-ratio-optimised multimodal compression method is covered by:

+- **UK Patent Application GB2520758.0**
+  *"Methods and Systems for Golden-Ratio-Optimised Multimodal Data Compression"*.

+This repository represents the reference implementation of the patented system.

 ## Support